Tax Tips For 1099ers

 This receipts-and-returns ritual is painful enough if you have a full-time job.
 For freelancers, it’s a whole other level altogether.
 And whether you’re just starting your career as a card-carrying member of the 1099 crowd or are a seasoned veteran of the gig economy, here are some tips from financial and tax professionals to get you through your season of despair.

 Of course we should note that Fair does not provide tax, legal or accounting advice.
-We’re an app for getting awesome cars—with a flexible contract that fits a freelancer’s needs, no less.
+We’re an app for getting awesome cars with flexible contract options that fit a freelancer’s needs.
 Just be aware that this article is for informational purposes only, and that we should NOT be relied on for, tax, legal or accounting advice.
 Our lawyers also want us to stress that tax laws are complex and that you should consult your own tax, legal and accounting advisors.
 Because, again, we are not one.

-Still, this stuff is pretty solid.
+Still, the stuff below is pretty solid.
 Read on!

 Part of staying on the right side of the IRS is simply staying organized.
 This means giving some manner of order to your monthly expenses and maybe even investing in a small desktop scanner to help you manage your receipts.